 and Ilderton Road arts and cultural uses such as theatres are classed as Sui Generis.
-There (OKR16) are also compatible arts and cultural uses within the B use classes Individuals and The BLE will come at a steep price.
-Unless Southwark Planning groups Department is extremely tough on the issues of Social Housing and Workplace provision, ordinary residents will be squeezed out of the area.
+There (OKR16) are also compatible arts and cultural uses within the B use classes (511125) are also companied and and calcular ases within the B ase classes Individuals and The BLE will come at a steep price.
+Unless Southwark Planning groups Department is extremely tough on the issues of Social Housing and 8. oabs Workplace provision, ordinary residents will be squeezed out of the area.
 Business costs are likely to soar to pay for the BLE.
-I think that the concepts of Town Centre, High Street, Stations and Crossing policies are very artificial and non-organic Α AP5 Does not support the proposal that 13000 private homes will manage to help pay for 7000 affordable homes and feels strongly that Social Homes to rent or buy should be much higher than the suggested minima within the 35% proportion of Affordable Homes Individuals and Partially supports proposals to deliver housing.
-Supports BLE, strategy for groups providing business space, the Greener Belt strategy, reduction of car use and enhancing local character.
+I think that the concepts of Town Centre, High Street, Stations and Crossing policies are very artificial and non-organic very artificial and non-organic AADE December 11 and 12 and AAP5 Does not support the proposal that 13000 private homes will manage to help pay for 7000 affordable homes and feels strongly that Social Homes to rent or buy should be much higher than the suggested minima within the 35% proportion of Affordable Homes Individuals and Partially supports proposals to deliver housing.
+Supports BLE, strategy for - groups providing business space, the Greener Belt strategy, reduction of car use and enhancing local character.
 Does not support tall building strategy Individuals and Overall finds the Plan difficult to follow.
-There are many generalisations groups and claims that are unsupported by evidence.
-An examination of the Plan's site proposals appears to show that the quantities of facilities and infrastructure planned could not be sufficient for any larger population than the incoming residents of the proposed 20,000 new homes.
-The Plan does not explain how the BLE in its entirety is to be funded and what will happen if the necessary funding is not achieved. Δ. AD2 This policy outline, (p 26), appears to deliberately mislead.
-AP3 AP4 It is claimed here that the plan is designed to systematically approach A social regeneration so that 'the wellbeing of existing and new residents and workers becomes the most important outcome of our regeneration efforts'.
-Yet without a comprehensive study of need in the area affected, these claims are meaningless. these claims are meaningless. А AP5 Southwark's main need is for social rented properties.
+There are many generalisations - groups and claims that are unsupported by evidence.
+An examination of the Бгоирз Plan's site proposals appears to show that the quantities of facilities and infrastructure planned could not be sufficient for any larger population than the incoming residents of the proposed 20,000 new homes.
+The Plan does not explain how the BLE in its entirety is to be funded and what will happen if the necessary funding is not achieved. happen in the necessary runding is not achieved.
+AAP3 This policy outline, (p 26), appears to deliberately mislead.
+AAP4 It is claimed here that the plan is designed to systematically approach social regeneration so that 'the wellbeing of existing and new residents and workers becomes the most important outcome of our regeneration efforts'.
+Yet without a comprehensive study of need in the area affected, these claims are meaningless.
+AAP5 Southwark's main need is for social rented properties.
 There is no attempt in the plan to prioritise this category to acknowledge this need.
-A AP10 Most of the 'new parks' listed on page 47 are not parks at all, hence the strange reference to 'streets' in this policy title.
-Individuals and groups A AP1 Unclear, map too small Rep received in 2017 Rep received in 2016 0 100 Α AP2 Without clear targets, the most difficult parts of the plan - such as attaining a mix of residential and industrial - will be impossible to achieve · adequate' infrastructure is not enough
+AAP10 Most of the 'new parks' listed on page 47 are not parks at all, hence the strange reference to 'streets' in this policy title. - Individuals and AAP1 Unclear, map too small Rep received in 2017 Rep received in 2016 groups AAP2 Without clear targets, the most difficult parts of the plan - such as attaining a mix of residential and industrial - will be impossible to achieve A A D 2 AAP3 adequate' infrastructure is not enough